Kotti/kotti_user_manual/docs/adding_content/documents.rst

 When we tag our "Fruit Rootstock" document with the "rootstock" tag, as this is its first use, so Kotti will create it anew.

+A content manangement system has features that make a CMS website more powerful than a simple storage system.
+One of these features is the content tagging system, whereby users tag content by keywords to add an important layer of information and organization.

+Tags are added in the Edit form, between the Description and Body for a Document, and in a similar position for other content types.
+Click in the tag entry field to give it keyboard focus, then type keywords or keyphrases.
+The tag entry field uses the tab key to signify that a tag has been typed.
+When you add a tag and hit the tab key, the cursor moves to become ready for entry of the next tag.

+The tags entry field knows about existing tags, and shows them as soon as you have typed enought letters to match one.
+You can type the existing tag, or you can click matched tag when it appears.

+Tags are case-sensitive.
+Use this to advantage, by considering whether a formal name works well for a tag, versus an informal word or phrase.
+Consider a service business that has a Kotti site for managing information about multiple clients.
+Formal names of the client businesses would be appropriate tags:
+Jones Company, Edwards & Eagleford Law, Acme Plumbing, etc. But in the same CMS there could also be tags for general categories, such as law and plumbing.
+Often both formally and informally named tags are useful.
 Body
 ----